Hakuhō Shō: 2021

 Following the retirement of Kakuryū, Hakuho was the sole yokozuna listed on the May 2021 banzuke.
 This marked the first time since September 2012 that there was only one active yokozuna, and uniquely, Hakuhō was also the sole yokozuna on that occasion.
-He formally withdrew from the May tournament on May 7, due to his knee surgery, making it the sixth straight tournament he would fail to complete.
+He formally withdrew from the May tournament on 7 May, due to his knee surgery, making it the sixth straight tournament he would fail to complete.

 Mounting a comeback in July 2021, Hakuhō went undefeated for the first 14 days of the competition and faced ōzeki Terunofuji, who was also undefeated and vying for yokozuna promotion, in the final match of the tournament.
-Hakuhō defeated Terunofuji to win his 45th top division championship and secure his 16th zenshō.
+Hakuhō defeated Terunofuji with an armlock throw (kotenage) to win his 45th top division championship and secure his 16th zenshō.
 Hakuhō expressed relief after the match, saying that he did not expect to win the basho with a perfect record at his age.
 His yūshō win at the age of 36 years and four months surpassed that of fellow yokozuna Chiyonofuji, who won his final championship at 35 years and five months.
 Speaking to reporters the next day, Hakuhō said, "The prospect for retirement was looming large, right before me, so I fired myself up more than before."

 Hakuhō did not take part in practice sessions for the September 2021 tournament and gave no indication that he was ready to compete.
 In the event he was withdrawn from the tournament along with the rest of Miyagino stable after two wrestlers tested positive for COVID-19.
 It was the second time in 2021 that the stable had to withdraw from a basho because of a coronavirus outbreak.